 LOON ORGANICS CSA SHARES

 Our CSA shares are a wide assortment of popular stand-bys and heritage/heirloom vegetables and herbs.
 We are excited to offer everything from gorgeous butter lettuce and broccoli in June to sweet corn and watermelons in August to winter squash and potatoes in the fall.
 (Please check our product availability below for a full list of vegetables we grow.)
 The only fruits we offer are watermelons and canteloupes, and strawberries for 1-2 weeks in June.
 Produce is fresh, pre-washed, and certified organic, the majority of it being picked within 24 hours of box delivery.
-The CSA season runs 18 weeks, starting early-June and finishing mid-October, and members receive either a weekly or bi-weekly box of produce or can choose to be a Mill City Farmers Market CSA Member.
+The CSA season runs 16 weeks, starting mid-June and finishing end of September.
+Members receive either a weekly or bi-weekly box of produce or can choose to be a Mill City Farmers Market CSA Member.

-Free U-pick: Free u-pick flowers and herbs at our farm are available whenever members pick-up their shares on the farm or come for a visit.
-Flower bouquets are not included in the pre-packed boxes.
-We offer two share sizes: Full and 1/2.
-One full share should be enough for a family of four, or enough for two hearty vegetable eaters.
-It is a 3/4 bushel box containing 8-15 different produce items.
-1/2 shares are a full share size box delivered every other week.
-The perfect share size for you depends on many factors: how many vegetables you eat, how much time you have to cook, and how often you are at home to eat.
+- The perfect share size for you depends on many factors: how many vegetables you eat, how much time you have to cook, and how often you are at home to eat.
 Our CSA members tell us that participating in Loon Organics' CSA increased the quantity of vegetables they eat, and it also increased how much they cook and eat at home.
 Because the produce is often picked within 24 hours of receiving your box, it is extremely fresh and will last several weeks, if stored properly.
-Many CSA members split a full share with another neighbor or friend and either receive a box every other week or split each week’s box in half.
-See photos of the weekly full share 2014 boxes here in our Facebook album.
-Additional Canning & Preserving Shares: Pesto Shares (2 lbs basil and 4 garlic bulbs for $28), Tomato Shares (40 lbs. for $50), Salsa Shares (20 lbs tomatoes and salsa fixings for $50), and Greens Shares (1 bushel of kale and chard for $25) can be reserved at time of sign up for delivery during the season with your CSA box.
-An Extended Fall CSA Share is offered to our current members in September, and sign up will begin in the fall.
-Herbal CSA Share Add-on: Offered by long-time Loon employee and herbalist, Katharine Ostrowski, there are several Urban Nettle herbal CSA options: -Mini First Aid Kit: $35 -First Aid Starter Kit: $75 -Herbal Forager's Seasonal Share: $225 Get the full details on the share HERE
+For the best value, many CSA members split a full share with another neighbor or friend and either receive a box every other week or split each week’s box in half.
+See photos of the weekly full share 2016 boxes here in our Facebook album.

 PRODUCE AVAILABILITY and AMOUNT